Bonnie Connor, PhD

 If the session is interrupted, disconnect from the session.
 I will wait two (2) minutes and then re-contact you via the Tele-NP platform on which we agreed to conduct therapy.
 If you do not receive a call back within two (2) minutes, then call me on the phone number I provided you (530-750-1700).

 The same fee rates will apply for Tele-NP as apply for in-person neuropsychology.
-Under the current COVID-19 Coronavirus crisis, the United States Federal Government has relaxed restrictions on tele-health services.

 The Tele-NP will not be recorded in any way unless agreed to in writing by mutual consent.
 I will maintain a record of our appointments in the same way I maintain records of in-person sessions in accordance with my policies.